 Majority of seals get divorces because they are very hard to live with.
 Relaxation is not an option in combat.
 Calming may be an option, but that is not deep relaxation.
 They are VERY different.

 “The Navy has the highest divorce rate of all the services.
-Among the Navy, the SEALs have the highest divorce rate, and of all the SEALs, Team Six has the highest rate. http://usfrogmann.com/profile-of-a-navy-seal/
+Among the Navy, the SEALs have the highest divorce rate. http://usfrogmann.com/profile-of-a-navy-seal/

 Here is the best place to start and build on https://youtu.be/45D-UETVWr8